-I appears that the former South Vietnamese president had time for entertainment as evident from the card room, bar and the home cinema in the third floor.
+It appears the former South Vietnamese president had time for entertainment as evident from the card room, bar and the home cinema on the third floor.

-The huge dance floor and casino in the fourth floor is impressive.
+The huge dance floor and casino on the fourth floor is impressive.

 The basement tour is a portal into another world, with an extensive network of tunnels, war rooms, communication centre, huge kitchen and even a bedroom for the president to catch some sleep during wartime.